Rocketeer8/Number-Classifier/README.md

 - Wait for the result.
 Depending on your processor's power, it may take some time (sometimes 5+ minutes).
 The result will typically be between 9500 and 10000, indicating the number of correct guesses out of 10000 decimal numbers.

 # What I Learned
-- Parallel programming with multiple child processes by forking.
+- Parallel programming using multiple child processes via forking.
-- Creates pipes to communicate between children and parents.
+- Establishing communication between parent and child processes using pipes.
-- C pointers and dereferencing.
+- Understanding C pointers and dereferencing.
-- C dynamic memory management and File IO.
+- Dynamic memory management in C, along with File I/O operations.